NAS-JRB Willow Grove

 NAS-JRB Willow Grove History

 In 1926, aviation pioneer, Harold F. Pitcairn, purchased a large section of farmland on the west side of Doylestown Pike (now Route 611) and constructed a hangar and a grass airstrip.
-That farmland today is Naval Air Station Joint Reserve Base (NAS-JRB) Willow Grove located in Horsham, Pennsylvania.
+That farmland today is the former Naval Air Station Joint Reserve Base (NAS-JRB) Willow Grove located in Horsham, Pennsylvania.
 From 1926 to 1942 Pitcairn used the airfield for numerous air shows and to design, construct and test a number of aircraft, including the Mailwing which was used by the United States Postal Service to carry the overnight mail between New York and Atlanta.

 In 1942, Pitcairn sold his air field to the United States Navy.
 Two hundred fifty naval personnel from Mustin Field at the Philadelphia Naval Shipyard took possession of the field that year.
 In January 1943, the field was officially commissioned the Naval Air Station Willow Grove.
 Following World War II, NAS Willow Grove was designated a Naval Air Reserve Training Station.
 Training and operation support activities increased during the Korean War.
 In 1957, the Department of Defense purchased additional land, bringing the air station to its present total of 1,100 acres.